-I have recently led two school projects that included the refurbishment and conversion of existing historic buildings which were to be integrated within a larger new school: Oasis Academy Temple Quarter in Bristol and Ealing Fields High School in West London.
+I have recently led two school projects that included the refurbishment and conversion of existing historic buildings which were to be integrated within a larger new school: Oasis Academy Temple Quarter in Bristol and the recently completed Ealing Fields High School in West London.

-Ealing Fields High School involves a combination of substantial new build and the refurbishment of historic buildings to become an 840 place secondary school.
+Ealing Fields High School involved a combination of substantial new build and the refurbishment of historic buildings to become an 840 place secondary school.

 Our starting point was to sensitively assess the rabbit warren of existing buildings to identify which were most historically valuable, in best condition and most suitable for integration in a new school.
 This exercise concluded that only the Grade II listed manor house and former servants’ quarters were viable for retention.

 Further analysis was then necessary to establish how the brief for a conventional secondary school could be mapped onto the floorplan of a 17th century manor, originally built for Charles II’s Chancellor of the Exchequer!